jaleezyy/covid-19-signal/README.md

 python signal.py -h

 Output:
-usage: signal.py [-h] [-c CONFIGFILE] [-d DIRECTORY] [--cores CORES] [--config-only] [--remove-freebayes] [--add-breseq] [-neg NEG_PREFIX] [--dependencies]
+usage: signal.py [-h] [-c CONFIGFILE] [-d DIRECTORY] [--cores CORES] [--config-only] [--remove-freebayes] [--add-breseq]
-                 [all ...] [postprocess ...] [ncov_tools ...]
+                 [-neg NEG_PREFIX] [--dependencies] [-ri] [--unlock] [-F] [-n] [--verbose] [-v] [all ...] [postprocess ...] [ncov_tools ...]

-SARS-CoV-2 Illumina GeNome Assembly Line (SIGNAL) aims to take Illumina short-read sequences and perform consensus assembly + variant calling for ongoing surveillance and research efforts towards the emergent coronavirus: Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
+SARS-CoV-2 Illumina GeNome Assembly Line (SIGNAL) aims to take Illumina short-read sequences and perform consensus assembly + variant calling for ongoing surveillance and research efforts towards the emergent coronavirus: Severe Acute Respiratory Syndrome
+Coronavirus 2 (SARS-CoV-2).

 positional arguments:
   all                   Run SIGNAL with all associated assembly rules.
-Does not include postprocessing '--configfile' or '--directory' required.
-The latter will automatically generate a
+Does not include postprocessing '--configfile' or '--
-                        configuration file and sample table.
-If both provided, then '--configfile' will take priority postprocess           Run SIGNAL postprocessing on completed SIGNAL run. '--configfile' is required but will be generated if '--directory' is provided ncov_tools            Generate configuration file and filesystem setup required and then execute ncov-tools quality control assessment. '--configfile' is required but will be generated if '-- directory' is provided
+                        directory' required.
+The latter will automatically generate a configuration file and sample table.
+If both provided, then '--configfile' will take priority postprocess           Run SIGNAL postprocessing on completed SIGNAL run. '--configfile' is required but will be generated if '
+                        --directory' is provided
+  ncov_tools            Generate configuration file and filesystem setup required and then execute ncov-tools quality control
+                        assessment.
+Requires 'ncov-tools' submodule! '--configfile' is required but will be generated if '-- directory' is provided

 optional arguments: